-In the spring of 2011 I undertook additional training in online counselling and set up an online counselling service at the University to provide email, instant messaging and webcam counselling to those students and staff on placement abroad, and outside of Cardiff, or who have difficulty attending face to face counselling due to physical or mental health issues.
+In the spring of 2011 I undertook additional training in online counselling and set up an online counselling service at the University, which has grown to a team of four.
+We provide email, instant messaging and webcam counselling to those students and staff on placement abroad, and outside of Cardiff, or who have difficulty attending face to face counselling due to course demands, caring commitments or physical or mental health issues.

-I have worked fulltime as a counsellor since gaining my Diploma in Counselling in 1999.
+I am a BACP senior accredited Counsellor, having worked full time as a counsellor since gaining my Diploma in Counselling in 1999.
 I went on to gain my Masters in 2006, focusing my research on how counsellors’ individual perceptions of the CORE Outcome Measure evaluation tool might influence how they utilise it within counselling sessions.
-I am a BACP accredited Counsellor, with experience in the substance misuse field, and within an employee counselling service, both counselling and writing and delivering workshops and courses.
+I have ten years' experience in the substance misuse field, both counselling and writing and delivering workshops and courses, and have over ten years' experience within employee counselling.
 These experiences led me to develop particular interests in working with survivors of childhood sexual abuse, and issues around anxiety, depression, stress, and anger management.
 I also taught for seven years on the BACP accredited Counselling Diploma at Barry College.

 MBACP (Snr Accred)

 Cert.
 Teaching Adult Learners